 'Kill or be killed.
 This is how this fucking game works'.

-It's more violent than your Tokyo Ghoul and much more emotional than Eren's mom being munched by a Titan.
+It's more violent than your Tokyo Ghoul and much more emotional than Attack on Titan.
 This, ladies and gentlemen is 'Battle Royale' - an original story featuring a very gruesome gladiator fight imposed by the government act, between innocent teenagers on a deserted island.
 One thing is for sure - Battle Royale encapsulates trust, betrayal, love, insanity, gore, fear, anxiety, despair for survival and most importantly, hope into this incredible 15 volume manga that is just incomparable with the movie.

 A group of 9th grade students are chosen to participate in The Programme called the Battle Royale.
 It is part of the law, that each year, a 'randomly' chosen 9th grade class, will be participating in this battle to death game, broadcasted all over Japan.
 A similar story, isn't it?
 Yet this is the original 'Hunger Games' and I'll go against my own opinion to say - 'Hunger Games' is nothing compare to Battle Royal in every single sense, be it books or the film (I'm being highly subjective here, but hey, this is my review and my own humble opinion)